SixArm/ai-agent-rules/README.md

-# AI agent rules
+# AI agents tips

+AI agents tips, especially agent.md markdown files full of AI contexts, AI instructions, and AI rules, to help guide your AI to help you.

-AI agent rules for many kinds of programming language, web frameworks, development libraries, and deployment systems.
+These files are for many kinds of programming language, web frameworks, development libraries, and deployment systems.

 ## Thanks

-The rules files come from the awesome repo:
+The files come from the awesome repo:

 - <https://github.com/pontusab/directories>